 - "What about your kids?!
 Isn't MS a genetic thing?!"
 No. No, it isn't.

-- "How could they [doctors etc] possibly find out you had MS?"
-They discovered a chicken laying eggs in my brain...
+- "How could they [doctors etc] possibly find out you had MS?
+How can they be so sure it's MS?"
+They discovered a fetid chicken laying scrambled eggs in my brain... that was enough evidence.

 - "I feel a bit sad sometimes too..."
 Depression isn't just 'feeling sad!'

 - "I know someone who has MS and she has an injection once a week and she’s fine."
 [Rolls eyes] MS affects everyone differently.

 - "I know someone with MS, and they do things you don't..."
 MS affects everyone differently.